 For this to work, at least one of you need to publish your half baked idea (I call this putting out a bat signal) so the other person can find you.
 Making academic research happen more like software (Github, etc) would be a great step in this direction.

-In the the killer app I’m thinking of, people would start connecting long before a paper would get published.
+In the killer app I’m thinking of, people would start connecting long before a paper gets published.
 There could be research that is done in the open from the beginning, or private research areas where people begin to collaborate.

 I’m writing this to put out my own bat signal.
 Maybe someone in the world has another piece of the solution.
 I’ve also thought about investing in a good team that might want to tackle this challenge.